rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 <!-- Links to "good first issue"-labels or direct links to specific tasks -->

-- [Graphite is looking for contributors][graphite-contribute] to help reach the 0.1 Alpha release.
+- [Graphite is looking for contributors][graphite-contribute] to help build the new node graph and 2D rendering systems.
 - [winit's "difficulty: easy" issues][winit-issues].
 - [Backroll-rs, a new networking library][backroll-rs].
 - [Embark's open issues][embark-open-issues] ([embark.rs]).